brett-buskirk/guide-to-deployment/README.md

 ## Registering a Domain Name ##

-The first step here is to make sure you have a domain name secured through a [registrar](https://www.namecheap.com/guru-guides/registries-registrars-and-registrants-what-is-the-difference-dp/).
+The first step is to make sure you have a domain name secured through a [registrar](https://www.namecheap.com/guru-guides/registries-registrars-and-registrants-what-is-the-difference-dp/).
 There are several choices out there to choose from, but in this case, we're going to use [Namecheap](https://namecheap.com).
 This process is fairly straight-forward, and once the transaction is complete, you'll be able to view your domain.
-Note that when we purchase the domain, we're also going to buy an SSL certificate, as shown in the next section.
+Note that when you purchase the domain, you're also going to buy an SSL certificate, as shown in the next section.

 ![Domain Registration](./images/deploy-img-domain-registration.png)